krasserm/krasserm.github.io/resume.md

 See also [Stories](/stories/) for more details.

-### Since 04.2018, Freelance data scientist and software engineer
+### Since 04.2018, Freelance machine learning and software engineer

 MerlinOne, [https://merlinone.com](https://merlinone.com)